stringparser/runtime/readme.md

 [![build][badge-build]][x-travis]

-Runtime is a library to compose asynchronous functions.
-For people who hates so many choices around the same problem while wanting to pick and choose the right/prefered tool for the job at hand.
+The aim of the project is to compose asynchronous functions and provide basic tools to create an interface.
+It is for people who hate so many choices around the same problem while wanting to pick and choose the right/prefered tool for the job at hand (i.e. callbacks, promises, streams, etc.).

-Every function is made asynchronous.
-Every function should be resolved either with a callback, returning a stream or a promise.

 Once these asynchronous functions are composed, they are not executed right away.
-Instead of executing them right away another function is returned, leaving execution/composition to the writer.
-This function can be called multiple times without mutating by itself and can be passed around.
+Instead another function is returned, leaving execution to the writer.
+This function can be used multiple times.

+Note that every function is made asynchronous and should be resolved either with a callback, returning a stream or a promise.

 ```js
 var Runtime = require('runtime');